tomexiskandar/bintang/README.rst

 We are going to provide some functions that may be needed most when working with Bintang objects.

-Bintang.read_excel(path)
+Bintang.read_excel(path, sheetnames=None)
 ------------------------

-Read an Excel file and create Bintang tables from available sheets.
+Read an Excel file and create Bintang tables.
 The first row will be assumed as column header.
 Go to Bintang.Table.read_excel() to read a single sheet and populate the data into created table.

 :path: an excel file path to read from.
+:sheetname: a list of sheets that only needed to be read.
+If not specified all available sheets will be read (default).

 .. code-block:: python